open-mpi/ompi/docs/launching-apps/pmix-and-prrte.rst

 ----

 The `Process Management Interface for Exascale (PMIx)
-<https://pmix.org>`_ package is used by Open MPI for the management
+<https://pmix.org>`_ package is used by Open MPI for the management,
-communication and coordination of MPI processes with a back-end run-time system.
+communication, and coordination of MPI processes with a back-end run-time system.

 The "back-end run-time system" may range from a low-infrastructure